 The real risk and impact of climate change is visible to all and resonates with each of us.
 The climate change movement is now escalating throughout all sectors and industries.
 In the context of the regulated financial service providers, engagement by all stakeholders in the financial services industry is important to achieve climate change action, develop sustainable finance and prevent ‘greenwashing’.

-For more information read The Next Steps to Green Banking – Managing ESG Risks in the Banking Industry or contact a member of our Financial Regulation team.
+For more information read The Next Steps to Green Banking – Managing ESG Risks in the Banking Industry or Financial Regulation.

 The content of this article is provided for information purposes only and does not constitute legal or other advice.